History of the Perthshire Patons

 Evelyn Smyth

-b: 1940
+b: XXXX

-Evelyn married Gerard (Gerry) Marshall in the first quarter of 1965 in Belfast (1965/Q1/BELFAST/0/868) and went on to have four children.
+Evelyn married Gerard and went on to have four children.

 Margaret Smyth

-b: 1947
+b: XXXX

-Margaret was named after her great aunt, Margaret Smyth, who died at a young age from an accident involving a horse.
+Margaret was named after her aunt, Margaret Smyth, who died at a young age from an accident involving a horse.

 Born and raised in Roe Street, Belfast, Margaret also stayed with her sister Martha for a time in Carrickfergus.
 Her niece Cherie McKeown (formerly Paton, nee Graham) recalls how she would have her beehive hairstyle done by her aunt Margaret before heading to the local YMCA disco.

 Margaret returned to Belfast and worked in Edenderry Mills as a flax and yarn spinner.
-In the first quarter of 1971 she married Bernard (Benny) Lynch in Belfast, and had one son with him.
+In the first quarter of 1971 she married Bernard (Benny) in Belfast, and had one son with him.
 She continues to live in the city, in the Ardoyne area.

 Martha Jane Elisabeth Watton Smyth